ruby/stringio/doc/stringio/stringio.md

 You can write to the stream, advancing the position, using these instance methods:

-- #putc: write the given character.
+- #putc: writes the given character.
-- #write: write the given strings.
+- #write: writes the given strings.

 You can "unshift" to the stream using these instance methods;
 each writes at the current position, without advancing the position, so that the written data is next to be read.

-- #ungetbyte: unshift the given byte.
+- #ungetbyte: unshifts the given byte.
-- #ungetc.: unshift the given character.
+- #ungetc.: unshifts the given character.

 This instance method truncates the stream to the given size: